-Rail Freight Corridor North S Sea - Mediterranean Specificities IM Fees for unused paths A railway undertaking can return a path by either Pro Rail "waiting-room" and "cancellation".
+Rail Freight Corridor North Sea - Mediterranean Specificities IM Fees for unused paths ProRail Use is made of GTI during the traffic control phase.
+A railway undertaking can return a path by either 'waiting-room' and 'cancellation'.
 This is free of charge.
-However, if a choice is made for "check-in" or "reschedule" (and the path is not returned before the time of departure), the path is charged at the standard weight of the running characteristic of the train for which the path was requested INFR/ABEL Right On Track 100% of the path charge and administration fee will be invoiced NetworkRail In case of an impact on other Train Operators services, the RU/applicant will be charged in accordance with the agreed performance regime.
-RÉSEAU The Running charge (RC) is due if the path hasn't been cancelled by the RU (declaration to be made at the latest 24 hours after theoretical departure time).
-SNCF Réseau may decide to cancel the path allocation for the time remaining up to the end of the timetable, when the rate of use made of a given path is less than 0.75 in any month.
-The Reservation charge due (and with the draft reform which deletes this charge, a substitutive charge) for the train-path is invoiced by the IM when the train path is not cancelled but not run."
-"In practice, there is an exception when the non-usage is caused by a force majeure.
-TUNNEL • 100% of the Reservation Fees (DR), 0% of the Access Fees (DC) ACF • 37.5% of the tax for the use of infrastructure plus the administration fee will be charged SBB CFF FFS • If a path is not cancelled by the RU, the train is charged in accordance with the standard rates set out in the "List of infrastructure service (section 4.3.2.)".
+However, if a choice is made for 'check-in' or 'reschedule' (and the path is not returned before the time of departure), the path is charged at the standard weight of the running characteristic of the train for which the path was requested.
+INFR/ABEL Right On Track 100% of the path charge and administration fee will be invoiced NetworkRail In case of an impact on other Train Operators services, the RU/applicant will be charged in accordance with the agreed performance regime.
+In the event of an allocated train path-day being cancelled before D-1 17h, with D being the date set for use of the train path, SNCF